 Then, gradually, frustration, panic and fear exhaust themselves and lie down to rest.
 I rediscover the beauty of emptiness.
 I begin to see veins and gems and stardust in the stone around me.
 I remember the difference between doing and being, and the delicate balance they must maintain.
 The stone speaks to me of strength, of endurance, of centering and grounding.
 I give myself to the pause in communication, in creative work, in the forward movement that I crave.
 I put down the paddle, the oar, and stretch out in the boat and rest, dreaming of stone-lipped wells refilling with spring water, dreaming of a spray of words leaping off waves or trailing behind stars in a river ahead, dreaming of friends whose faces I haven’t yet seen and broken connection repaired.

 I doze, rocked in a cradle of stone.
 I rest, floating on a river of rock.
-I sink into the slow, deep, stony heartbeat in the center of all things, imagine inhalations and exhalations that last 100,000 years.
+I sink into the slow, deep, stony heartbeat in the center of all things, imagine inhalations and exhalations, each lasting 100,000 years.

 I surrender to the river of stone, and in doing so I float out of it.